dummifiedme/TheNotebook/NotesVault/Main committees related to Panchayati Raj.md

 4.  [[Hanumantha Rao Committee]]
 	-  District level planning
 	-  District Collector or Minister as head of the planning bodies in districts.
-	-  Differed from most of the committees -- because others emphasized the local bodies over Collector.
+	-  Differed from most of the committees -- as others emphasized the local bodies over Collector.

-1.
+5.